MarcelMYSchmitt/matomo_docker_k8s/README.md

 Simple setup of Matomo with MariaDB as storage.
 In this repository you can find a docker-compose.yaml and custom Kubernetes deployment files.
 These deployment files are available as standard files and also as helm charts.
 In the docker-compose yaml you can find a MariaDB database image from Bitname.
 They are also providing a Matomo Docker Image.
 You can find all relevant information about these two Docker Images  here: https://github.com/bitnami/bitnami-docker-matomo

-In this project I'm only using the MariaDB Docker Image from Bitnami.
+When I first set everything up I tried to reuse everything from Bitnami...but now I'm only using the MariaDB Docker Image from Bitnami.
 Bitnami provide this image as runnable non-root Image.
 Matomo however is no runnable non-root Image (take a look at Security below).

 ---